Senator Uses Bizarre Images To Oppose Green New Deal

 And former President Ronald Reagan riding a velociraptor while firing a machine gun has “as much to do with overcoming communism in 20th Century as the Green New Deal has to do with overcoming climate change in the 21st,” Lee said.

-Freshman Representative Alexandria Oscasio Cortez along with Senator Ed Markey introduced the bill Senator Lee was lambasting.
+Freshman Representative Alexandria Oscasio Cortez, along with Senator Ed Markey, introduced the bill Senator Lee was lambasting.

 Cortez responded on Twitter.